TYPO3 Accessibility

 (Barrierefreiheitsstärkungsgesetz)

-Germany’s new law strengthening accessibility for private businesses offering digital services, mandatory from June 2025.
+Germany's new law to enhance accessibility for private businesses providing digital services is mandatory by June 2025.

 EAA